junxit/us-congress-bills-110/metadata.md

 - 2007-01-17 — Introduced in Senate
 - 2007-01-17 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S694-695)
 - 2007-01-17 — Sponsor introductory remarks on measure.
 (CR S693-694)
+- 2007-02-08 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-04-10 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment.
+With written report No. 110-43.
+- 2007-04-10 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment.
+With written report No. 110-43.
+- 2007-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 108.